clbustos/statsample/README.txt

     * Statsample::Factor::Varimax
     * Statsample::Factor::Equimax
     * Statsample::Factor::Quartimax
+  * Statsample::Factor::ParallelAnalysis performs Horn's 'parallel analysis' to a principal components analysis to adjust for sample bias in the retention of components.
 * Dominance Analysis.
 Based on Budescu and Azen papers, Statsample::DominanceAnalysis class can report dominance analysis for a sample, using uni or multivariate dependent variables and DominanceAnalysisBootstrap can execute bootstrap analysis to determine dominance stability, as recomended by  Azen & Budescu (2003) link[http://psycnet.apa.org/journals/met/8/2/129/].
 * Module Statsample::Codification, to help to codify open questions
 * Converters to import and export data: